esoubies/FlexSIM/README.md

 ## News

+* March 2024: New parameters to ease the handling of temporal stacks.
-* 22 Feb 2024: Integration of a pure Matlab version of the VMLMB optimization method in GlobalBioIm which is used in FlexSIM.
+* Feb 2024: Integration of a pure Matlab version of the VMLMB optimization method in GlobalBioIm which is used in FlexSIM.
 As such, no need anymore to compile mex files.

 ## Getting started